Fashion & Textile History Gallery

 Explore the Force of Nature online exhibition and online resource for additional information about topics covered throughout the exhibition.

-Force of Nature examines the complex relationship between fashion and the natural world.
-The exhibition reveals how nature has historically influenced fashion, and how fashion can serve as an indicator of society’s relationship with the natural world.
+Force of Nature examined the complex relationship between fashion and the natural world.
+The exhibition revealed how nature has historically influenced fashion, and how fashion can serve as an indicator of society’s relationship with the natural world.
 In eighteenth century Europe, for example, nature became an object of renewed fascination as a result of overseas exploration.
 This fascination found expression in garments that featured depictions of exotic plants and animals.

 The bold patterns of animal skins have been appropriated by fashion designers for their strong visual impact and erotic appeal.
 However, these patterns are